Quantum Filtering and Analysis of Multiplicities in Eigenvalue Spectra: Discussion

 The quantum data produced by QFAMES naturally form an order-$3$ tensor.
 One could attempt to solve the \textsc{dods} problem using general tensor-decomposition techniques \cite{kolda2009tensor,harshman1970foundations,carroll1970analysis,Leu_93,bro1997parafac,sharan2017orthogonalized} or approaches tailored to high-order time series \cite{roemer2014analytical,hangleiter2024robustly}.
 However, to the best of our knowledge, none of these algorithms provide provable efficiency guarantees in the high-noise or overcomplete regime, and it remains unclear how to extend the existing theoretical results to this setting.
 In contrast, our analysis gives a simple estimator that is tailored to the QFAMES tensor structure, yields provable efficiency and robustness to measurement noise, and provides exact multiplicity recovery under the stated assumptions.
 We expect these ideas to be useful beyond the present setting.

 The QFAMES algorithm has broad potential applications.
 For instance, it can be employed to probe the ground-state manifolds of models with topological orders that are difficult to analyze with classical algorithms, such as those exhibiting the fractional quantum Hall effect~\cite{Stormer1999,Regnault2011}.
+In addition, {although the density of states (DOS) at finite temperatures typically scales exponentially with system size, QFAMES remains of physical interest for specialized applications, such as the study of quantum many-body scars~\cite{Turner2018a,Lin2019Scar,Chandran2023}.
+These scars represent a set of rare energy eigenstates in non-integrable systems that avoid thermalization.
+Unlike typical eigenstates at finite energy densities, which exhibit volume-law entanglement, scar states usually possess sub-volume-law entanglement.
+Consequently, they can be well captured by tractable ansatze such as the low-bond-dimension MPS demonstrated in this work.
+This enables QFAMES to be applied to characterize their properties.}

+{A particularly promising direction, enabled by the mixed-state extension in \cref{sec:QFAMES_mixed}, is to interface QFAMES with state-preparation procedures that are intrinsically dissipative and therefore naturally output mixed states and/or do not admit a controlled, reversible state-preparation oracle.
+This setting arises in several recent proposals for dissipative Gibbs-state and ground-state preparation.
+In this regime, our method based on swap-test-based estimators of mixed-state cross-correlators (and their observable-decorated counterparts) provides a practical route to estimating dominant eigenvalues and their multiplicities, as well as extremal observable values within a (nearly) degenerate manifold.
+Importantly, pairing families of mixed states through cross-correlations can reveal information that is not accessible by measuring the observable on each individual mixed state alone (cf. the toy example in~\cref{sec:QFAMES_mixed}).}

+{This perspective is especially relevant for metastability in open-system dynamics.
+In many physically interesting models, dissipative dynamics can exhibit long-lived metastable manifolds induced by energetic or entropic bottlenecks, with polynomial-time relaxation into a metastable subspace but potentially exponentially slow convergence to the true global equilibrium~\cite{bergamaschi2025,Chen2025Local,gamarnik2024,rakovszky2024,Yin2025,Bovier2006,BinderYoung1986,DebenedettiStillinger2001,DiehlZoller2008,Turner2018a,bergamaschi2025_2}.
+Mixed-state QFAMES offers a diagnostic tool in this context: by filtering around a target low-energy cluster and analyzing the resulting effective rank and generalized-eigenvalue extrema, one can characterize the dimension of the metastable subspace and bound physically meaningful observables within it, providing quantitative probes of metastable phases and long-lived prethermal or glassy regimes that are of broad interest in condensed matter physics and quantum materials science~\cite{Yin2025,Bovier2006,BinderYoung1986,DebenedettiStillinger2001,DiehlZoller2008,Turner2018a}.}

-In addition, (approximate) degeneracies in the energy spectrum often serve as hallmarks of quantum ergodicity breaking, such as in many-body localization~\cite{Pal2010,Abanin2019} and quantum scars~\cite{Turner2018a,Lin2018a,Chandran2023}, and QFAMES provides a practical framework for investigating such phenomena.
-These examples, together with the short circuit depth nature and ancilla-free implementation of the algorithm, highlight the versatility of QFAMES as a general and efficient tool for uncovering spectral properties across diverse quantum systems, in particular on early fault-tolerant devices.
+{ These examples, together with the availability of control-free, ancilla-free implementations (\cref{sec:ancilla_free}), highlight the versatility of QFAMES as a general and efficient tool for uncovering spectral properties across diverse quantum systems, in particular on early fault-tolerant quantum devices. }